 Preheat oven to 300.
 Heat honey in saucepan or in microwave until it is warmed through and is runny.

-In a large bowl, mix together the oats, almonds, cashews, cocoa powder, and salt.
+In a large bowl, mix together the oats, almonds, cashews, cocoa powder, coconut (optional) and salt.
 Add warm honey, vanilla extract, water, and oil.
 Blend until combined.

 Line two large, rimmed baking sheets with parchment paper.
 Spread the granola mixture evenly onto the two parchment lined baking sheets.
 Lightly tamp down the granola into the pans into even layers.
 Bake for 17 minutes.
 At the 17 minute mark, rotate the pans so that the pan that was on the top rack is now on the bottom and vice versa.